sh3ee3sh/sync-to-odysee/README.md

 # WIP sync to odysee

-A guide on how to sync youtube channels and directories/batch upload of video to odysee using lbrynet.
+this repository is going private for the people cloning this A guide on how to sync youtube channels and directories/batch upload of video to odysee using lbrynet.
 After searching for guides I gave up looking and went to go figure out myself, but now here's a guide I couldn't find before.